How Did I “Grow” into a Children’s Author?

 My garden…

 is filled with other interests in addition to writing.
-I also enjoy hiking, biking, and exploring local farmers’ markets with my husband, three kids, and lazy Golden Retriever, Bear, from my home in Colorado.
+I also enjoy hiking, biking, gardening, and exploring farmers’ markets with my family from my home in Colorado.

 Short Bio for Michelle Schaub

 Michelle Schaub is an award-winning children’s author, poet, and teacher.
-Her most recent books are A Place for Rain and Leafy Landmarks: Travels with Trees Her book Fresh-Picked Poetry: A Day at the Farmers’ Market won the Growing Good Kids Award and Northern Lights Book Award.
-She is also the author of Finding Treasure: A Collection of Collections, an NCTE notable poetry book, Kindness is a Kite String, and Dream Big, Little Scientists.
+She loves inspiring writers with her nature-based, informative picture books and poetry.
+Her most recent books are Pumpkin Smash, A Pathway for Pollinators , and Meadows of the Sea: The Wonders of Seagrass.
+Michelle’s books have received numerous awards and honors, including The American Horticultural Society’s Growing Green Kids Award, the National Council of Teacher’s of English Poetry Notable Honor, Blueberry Changemaker Honor, Indiana Library Association Best Read Aloud, Bank Street Best Children’s Books, California Reading Association' Eurkeka!
+Gold Award, Illinois Reads Selection, and Northern Lights Book Award.
 Her poems appear in several anthologies, including Schoolapalooza and A World Full of Poems.
 Michelle speaks at conferences on the power of poetry to boost literacy and shares ways to make poetry fun and accessible for young learners at www.poetryboost.com.
 Follow Michelle on X or IG @Schaubwrites.

 Learn more about me and my books from these online interviews: